raypulver/jsh/README.md

 # jsh - The JavaScript Shell
 This is a UNIX command-line interpreter which sits on top of both Node.js and sh, allowing you to simultaneously execute JavaScript and shell commands.
-It is fully compatible with Node modules, and preloads all the built-in Node modules at initialization.
+It is fully compatible with Node modules, and preloads all the built-in Node modules at initialization, as well as any modules in ~/.jsh/node_modules, automatically converting to camel-case where necessary.

 In shell commands, you can use the $ character to substitute a variable from the JavaScript environment.